remix-run/remix/.changeset/moody-pants-own.md

 ---
-"@remix-run/dev": minor
+"@remix-run/dev": patch
 ---

-feat: remix optional segments

-Allows for the creation of optional route segments by using parenthesis.
-For example:
+Convention for Remix optional segments

-Creating the following file routes in remix `/($lang)/about` this will match the following routes
+Note that this only set ups the convention conversion for React Router.
+Optional segments won't be available in Remix until Remix is built on top of React Router v6.5

+Converts segments surrounded by parenthesis into optional segments for React Router.
+For example `/($lang)/about` will be converted to `/:lang?/about` in React Router.

+This means `/($lang/about)` would match:

 ```
 /en/about